sulayman-s/invoice-api/README.md

 # PDF Data Extraction API

-This project is a FastAPI application that allows you to upload PDF files, extract metadata, and store the results in Elasticsearch.
-You can also check the status of the PDF processing through various endpoints.
+This project is a FastAPI application that allows you to upload PDF files, extract metadata, and store the results in SQLite.
+You can also check the status of the PDF processing and retrieve the extracted data through various endpoints.

 ## Directory Structure

 project_root/
 │